QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

    - Save and exit.

 3. Shutdown the template VM.

-### In a `dom0` Terminal
+### In `dom0`:

-1. Generate the file `qubes.SshAgent` in `/etc/qubes-rpc`
+1. Create the file `qubes.SshAgent` in `/etc/qubes-rpc`

    - Open the file with your editor of choice (e.g. `nano`).

       ```shell_prompt
-      [user@fedora-32] sudo nano /etc/qubes-rpc/qubes.SshAgent
+      [user@fedora-32 ~]$ sudo nano /etc/qubes-rpc/qubes.SshAgent
       ```

-   - If you want to explicitly allow only this connection, paste the following content:
+   - If you want to explicitly allow only this connection, add the following line:

       ```shell_prompt
-      # explicitly allow only this connection
-      server-connector vault-keepassxc ask
+      ssh-client vault ask
       ```
-   - If you want to allow all VMs to connect, paste the following content:
+   - If you want to allow all VMs to connect, add the following line:

       ```shell_prompt
       $anyvm $anyvm ask
       ```
    - Save and exit.

 2. Close the terminal. **Do not shutdown `dom0`.**

 ### In a Client SSH AppVM terminal